huanyushi/huanyushi.github.io/_posts/2024/2024-04-10-green-function-zero-temperature.md

 ## 2. Relation to observables

 ### 2.1.
-The ground state expectation value of a single-particle operator
+Ground state expectation value of single-particle operators
 The expectation value of any single-particle operator in the ground state of the system can be expressed via Green's function.

 <div class="box-danger" markdown="1">